AxC1271/VLSI-Cell-Library/combinational/inverter/README.md

 # CMOS Inverter

-As the "Hello World" of CMOS VLSI design, this project implements a **CMOS inverter** using open-source tools.
+As the "Hello World" of CMOS VLSI design, this project implements an **inverter** using open-source tools.
 It demonstrates a full-custom flow, from schematic capture and simulation to layout and layout-vs-schematic (LVS) verification.

 The goal is to explore basic CMOS behavior and get familiar with digital custom design flows using open tools — similar to those used in industry and academia.